 Sony mentions a shutter rating of 200 000 actuations for the A7 II.
 This number represents a Mean Time before Failure, that is an average value.
 The shutter might fail earlier, or it might last longer.
 Anyway, in order to exhaust the expected shutter life of the A7 II over, say, three years, one would have to take about 200 pictures each and every day.

-How to find the current shutter count on my Sony A7 II?
+How do I find the shutter count on my Sony A7 II?

 Sony embeds the number of shutter actuations in image metadata.
 You can check the number of shots that your A7 II has taken up to now by uploading a recent image to the online shutter count app.